 Costs of visiting Podgorica vary depending on the activities you choose, but most of the things mentioned above are budget-friendly.
 The Old Town and the Millennium Bridge are free to visit, while entrance fees to Skadar Lake National Park are around €5-€10 per person.
 Dining in Podgorica is also affordable, with meals at local restaurants starting at €10 per person.

 If you are here for only a day, here is our one day itinerary for Podgorica – this will allow you to see all the must see places in a day.
+We also have a guide to hidden places in Podgorica if you are interested in places off the beaten track.

 Read Also: The best sunrises in Podgorica